Inspiration

 A collage showing someone grinding tea leaves using a stone tea mill to produce matcha powder, then preparing matcha tea with red bean jelly

-Both Takumi no Yakata and Fukujuen are located within walking distance from JR and Keihan Uji stations.
-Please note that an advanced reservation is required for the workshops.
+Both the House of Takumi and the facilities of the Fukujuen Uji Kobo are located within walking distances from JR and Keihan Uji Stations.
+Please note that advanced reservations are required for some of the workshops.

 A close-up of tea fields in Kyoto